A venn diagram made of 3 triangles, people, planet, profit

 After years of working in tech, I know that I am at my best when I can do work that has a positive impact on people and planet.
 Making it part of my work is one of the ways I try to drive change for the better.
 I do so by (meaning if I can do it, you could probably do it too!):

-• Actively engaging with the wider professional community to build a network of likeminded professionals
+• Actively engaging with the wider professional community to build a network of likeminded professionals on all things CSR & ESG

 • Signing the Agile Sustainability and the Sustainable Web Manifesto to show my commitment

-• Getting involved in Responsible Business-related matters in whatever company I work for
+• Getting involved in Responsible Business-related matters in whatever company I work for - at the moment this means creating Social Value Offerings for our Public Sector clients at Scott Logic

 Projects

-Coming soon: Your climate-friendly Ikigai
+Workshop: Your climate-friendly Ikigai

 Beyond the Hype: Podcast episode